HexiumOS/Hexium/README.md

-# **InfinityOS**
+# **Hexium OS**

-Welcome to **InfinityOS**, an experimental operating system written in Rust.
+Welcome to **Hexium OS**, an experimental operating system written in Rust.
 This project explores the boundaries of Rust in systems programming and serves as a platform for learning and innovation.

 ## **🛠️ Features**